waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Route 36: Pidgey, Growlithe, Hoothoot, Ledyba, Spinarak.

 # Ecruteak City Lore
+- Motto: "A Historical City Where the Past Meets the Present".
+(Turn #4787)
 - History: Used to have two towers, one in the east and one in the west.
 (Turn #4764)

 # Ecruteak City Events